djplaner/memex/share/blog/reflections-on-design-systems-talk.md

 The fundamental idea behind design systems is not new.
 Manufacturing, industrial design, and architecture (e.g. Alexander et al, 1977) have been using collection of modular components to share the knowledge required to construct large scale products for quite a while.
 Suarez et al ([n.d](https://www.designbetter.co/design-systems-handbook)) cite McIlroy's (1968) proposal for software components as a solution to the (first?) software crisis as inspiration for design systems.
 [Tesler's Law of the Conservation of Complexity](https://humanist.co/blog/law-of-conservation-of-complexity/) arises from addressing a similar problem 20 years later in dealing with the production of GUI software.
 The hypermedia community was talking about patterns and constructive templates in the late 1990s (Nanard, Nanard & Khan, 1998).
 Echoing work in object oriented programming (Gamma et al, 1995) that had significant impact on practice, and later work with design patterns for educational design and network learning (Jones, 1999; Goodyear, 2005) - that had less impact on practice.

+#### What is a design system?

+I was looking for a definition of a design system to use in this post.
+A task more difficult than I thought it should be.
+The first definition that started to resonate [I found here](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969)
+> A Design System is the single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.

+A source that has a nice image outlining some common elements of a design system, including: identity spec; principles; best practices; components & patterns; tools; style guide and pattern library etc.

 ### Learning Design Systems

 Design systems for the web don't having anything to say about design for learning.
 Raising the question about what makes for a learnign design system?
 Joyce's answer appears to answer this by adding fairly common contemporary practices in higher education, including: adopting a collection of learning design principles and standards; and, a focus on a collection of activity types.